 Apprenticeships can strengthen rural economies by equipping individuals with in-demand skills, enabling workers to remain in their communities and support local businesses.
-This event will demonstrate how apprenticeships can fill workforce gaps in essential sectors such as healthcare and manufacturing, which are vital to economic resilience and sustainable employment in rural regions.
-Attendees will gain insights from experts and practitioners on best practices and innovative partnerships that foster successful apprenticeship networks.
+This event demonstrated how apprenticeships can fill workforce gaps in essential sectors such as healthcare and manufacturing, which are vital to economic resilience and sustainable employment in rural regions.
+Attendees gained insights from experts and practitioners on best practices and innovative partnerships that foster successful apprenticeship networks.

 - John Colborn, Executive Director, Apprenticeships for America;